Best shrubs for the front of the house – 10 plants to grow for color and fragrance

 10. Best shrub for the front of the house for privacy

-You can't help but fall in love with the cheery yellow color of forsythia's flowers.
+You can't help but fall in love with the golden yellow color of forsythia.
 They are characterful shrubs for the front of the house that will brighten even the greyest spring day.

-'They offer speedy growth, beautiful blossoms in the spring.
-Because they grow so fast and offer thick foliage, they make unrivaled screeners – especially if you want a privacy hedge in front of your home quickly,' says Elle Meager.
-In fact forsythia are one of the best fast-growing hedges for both privacy and interest.
+'They offer speedy growth and beautiful blossoms in the spring, and because they grow so fast and offer thick foliage, they make unrivaled screeners – especially if you want a privacy hedge in front of your home quickly,' says Elle Meager.

 Which small shrubs for the front of the house look good year-round?

 Evergreen small shrubs look good all year round.
 Since they don't lose their leaves they continually add life to the front of your house.
-Holly, camellias and boxwoods are all good options that bring year round interest to the front of your house.
+Holly, camellias and yew are all good options that bring year-round interest to the front of your house.

 Having graduated with a first class degree in English Literature, Holly started her career as a features writer and sub-editor at Period Living magazine, Homes & Gardens' sister title.
 Working on Period Living brought with it insight into the complexities of owning and caring for period homes, from interior decorating through to choosing the right windows and the challenges of extending.
 This has led to a passion for traditional interiors, particularly the country-look.
 Writing for the Homes & Gardens website as a content editor, alongside regular features for Period Living and Country Homes & Interiors magazines, has enabled her to broaden her writing to incorporate her interests in gardening, wildlife and nature.